rancher/elemental/docs/quickstart.md

 :::warning warning
 This assumes that your Node will have a `/dev/sda` disk available as that is the default device selected in those files.
-If your node doesnt have that device you will have to manually create the registration.yaml file or download the one from the repo and modify before applying
+If your node doesn't have that device you will have to manually create the registration.yaml file or download the one from the repo and modify before applying
 :::

 ```bash showLineNumbers